-- 1. The program will prepare students to excel as members of cohesive interprofessional teams to provide comprehensive care communities in the Appalachian region and beyond. - 2.
-The program will increase the number of contemporary physical therapists in states encompassing the Appalachian region and beyond. - 3.
-The program will provide an inclusive, studentcentered, and diverse learning environment.
+- 1. The DPT Program will prepare students to excel as members of cohesive interprofessional teams to provide comprehensive care communities in the vast Appalachian region. - 2.
+The DPT Program will increase the number of contemporary physical therapists in states encompassing the vast Appalachian region. - 3.
+The DPT Program will provide an inclusive, studentcentered, and diverse learning environment.